-If the user chooses the cached version of the web page, they’ll be served a version of the page which will notifies them that a more recent version of the page is also available and that they are viewing a cached version:
+If the user chooses the cached version of the web page, they’ll be served a version of the page which will notify them that a more recent version of the page is also available and that they are viewing a cached version:

 Page caching also allows the user to view the cached version of the page just in case the current version is unavailable due to internet congestion, a recent removal of the web page, or if the web page is just taking a long time to load.

-There are three methods which can be used to caching your web pages:
+There are three methods that can be used to caching your web pages:

 Alternative PHP Cache (APC) is an open-source framework that caches data using intermediate PHP code.
-Most web programmers who are familiar with the PHP programming language can easily set up Alternative PHP Cache for your site.
+Most web programmers who are familiar with the PHP programming language can easily set up an Alternative PHP Cache for your site.

-Quickcache is a lightweight page caching solution which was formerly known as jpcache.
+Quickcache is a lightweight page caching solution that was formerly known as jpcache.
 Quickcache caches the page output rather than compiling the PHP page, making it a superior version of page caching to the Alternative PHP caching.
 Quickcache can be quickly downloaded from their website and can reduce your page load time up to 80%.

-If you have a WordPress website, WP Super Cache can be installed within seconds and without no programming knowledge.
+If you have a WordPress website, WP Super Cache can be installed within seconds and without any programming knowledge.